cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

 - Check the **Allow HTTP Traffic** button
 - Finally, click on the **Create** button to create your VM instance.

+> Later in the semester when we install Koha, we will need
+> to create a virtual machine with more CPUs and memory.

 ## Connect to our VM

 After the new VM machine has been created,